zchee/neovim-wiki/Development-tips.md

 ## Debugging

-### Core dumps
+### Backtrace (Linux)

-Core dumps are [disabled  by default on Ubuntu](http://stackoverflow.com/a/18368068/152142), OS X, CentOS and others.
-Run:
+Core dumps are [disabled  by default on Ubuntu](http://stackoverflow.com/a/18368068/152142), CentOS and others.

+To enable core dumping:

     ulimit -c unlimited

-to enable core dumping.
 If you then reproduce a segfault in `nvim`, it will "dump core".
-Typically this means a `core` file will appear in the current directory (or check `/var/log/apport.log` to see where it was written) unless you are on OSX, and then and it should appear in `/core/`
+Typically this means a `core` file will appear in the current directory (or check `/var/log/apport.log` to see where it was written).

-Following this, You can then get a backtrace from the `core` with:
+To get a backtrace from the `core` file:

     gdb -q -n -ex bt -batch ./build/bin/nvim <path/to/core> > backtrace.txt

+### Backtrace (OSX)

+If `nvim` crashes on OSX, you can easily see the backtrace in Console.app.

+    open -a Console

+You may also want to [enable core dumps on OSX](https://developer.apple.com/library/mac/technotes/tn2124/_index.html#//apple_ref/doc/uid/DTS10003391-CH1-SECCOREDUMPS).
+The `/core/` directory must exist and be writable.

 ### Using `lldb` to step through unit tests